Maximilianabc/Sharp-Point-Ltd-Web-Client/README.md

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:9027](http://localhost:9027) to view it in the browser.

+To change the port, go to [package.json](./package.json) and find "start" property within "script" property.
+Add SET PORT=*The-port-number-you-want* && before react-scripts start

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `npm install`

+Run this first before running the app to ensure missing modules are installed.

 ### `npm test`